 This is a question people always ask but it is one of the most difficult to answer!
-In a sense you are constantly learning to bell ring as learning to handle the bell is just the beginning.
+In a sense you are constantly learning as developing the skills handle the bell is just the beginning.
 Once you have mastered that there is a whole host of methods you can learn to ring.

 To begin with you will be taught on a one-to-one basis until you are ready to ring with the rest of the band.
 The time it takes people to learn how to control the bell varies on each learner.
 Some people can pick it up within a few weeks whilst others may take longer, all learners develop at their own pace.

 What are the stages of learning to bell ring?